RetrDex: Efficient Object Retrieval in Cluttered Scenes with a Dexterous Hand: Implementation Details

 The vision module employs a top-down camera with a resolution of $1024 \times 512$, capturing RGB, depth, and segmentation maps of the workspace.
 Target objects are identified using segmentation masks obtained from the segmentation map, with their IDs corresponding to known object labels.
 The center of the target mask’s bounding box is extracted as the 2D image coordinate, which is projected into 3D space using depth data to obtain precise object localization.
 For motion planning, the robotic arm moves its end effector to the computed 3D coordinate and performs a scrape action to retrieve the object.

 When the target object is completely occluded and its segmentation mask cannot be detected, the system employs an exploration strategy by randomly sampling four 3D coordinates within the cluttered bin area.
 The arm sequentially moves to these coordinates, performing scrape actions to uncover the target object.
+Specifically, the entire motion planning and scrape action process employs a four-stage approach to ensure reliable object retrieval.

-Specifically, the entire motion planning and scrape action process employs a four-stage approach to ensure reliable object retrieval. \begin{enumerate} \item {Pre-approach stage:} The end-effector moves to a predefined position ($h = 0.5\,\textrm{m}$) above the target object.
+\textbf{Pre-approach stage:} The end-effector moves to a predefined position ($h = 0.5\,\textrm{m}$) above the target object.
 This configuration facilitates subsequent control of the hand to reach any position within the bounding box.

-\item {Final approach stage:} Precise positioning is achieved using visual feedback combined with damped least squares inverse kinematics:
+\textbf{Final approach stage:} Precise positioning is achieved using visual feedback combined with damped least squares inverse kinematics:

 where $\lambda = 0.05$ is the damping parameter, $J$ is the Jacobian matrix, and $\Delta x$ represents the positional error.